luchoagomezt/mp3-media/README.md

 # mp3-media
-MP3 Media is a MP3 Tags editor and it is in the business of adding and/or editing MP3 files' ID3 V2 tags.
+MP3 Media is a MP3 Tags editor and it is in the business of adding and/or editing ID3 V2 tags.